 Alcoholism and Substance Abuse Providers of New York State (ASANYS), American Academy of Addiction Psychiatry (AAAP), American Academy of Healthcare Providers in the Addictive DisordersAmerican Association for the Treatment of Opioid Dependence (AATOD), American Psychiatric Association (APA), American Society of Addiction Medicine (ASAM), European Opiate Addiction Treatment Association (EurOPAD).

-Track 2: ADDICTION PSYCHIATRY AND MENTAL HEALTH
+Track 2: ADDICTION PSYCHIATRY

 Addiction psychiatry is a medical sub specialty that focuses on the analysis, diagnosis, and treatment of individuals who suffer from one or a lot of mental illness or disorders associated with addiction.
 This might embody mental disorders involving legal and non-legal medicine, gambling, sex, food, and different impulse management disorders.
 Growing amounts of knowledge domain, like the health effects and coverings to habit, have led to advancements within the field of addiction.